juliakorea/translate-doc/codex/stdlib/linearalgebra.md

 in linear algebra.

 The following table summarizes the types of matrix factorizations that have been implemented in Julia.
-Details of their associated methods can be found in the [Linear Algebra](@ref) section of the Julia Base documentation.
+Details of their associated methods can be found in the [Standard Functions](@ref) section of the Linear Algebra documentation.

 | Type              | Description                                                                                                    |
 |:----------------- |:-------------------------------------------------------------------------------------------------------------- |